From $80K to $100K per Month: The 6-Month Leadership Transition

 Future-oriented: Works on what’s needed 3–6 months ahead

-She redefines her work:
+She redefines her work

-Strategic Work (Founder-level):
+Strategic Work (Foundr-level):

 Market positioning evolution (where we compete, how we differentiate)